This wiki was updated to MediaWiki 1.37. If you notice any issues, please report them to admin[at]opensuse.org

 For advanced users who need nightly version of Rust, you can install rustup and then install nightly version of Rust:

-If you wish to build against the version of rust that is used in OpenSUSE for package building (not recommended) you can use:
+If you wish to build against the version of rust that is used in openSUSE for package building (not recommended) you can first uninstall rustup:

 Note the distributed version of rust does not have the language server or other IDE integrations.